 There will be two exams given during the semester: one mid-term and one final examination.
 Both are required.
 No make-up examinations will be given.
 You will receive a grade of zero for each exam not taken.
-Part of the semester grade will be based on homework assignments and class participation.
+There will be 10 computational homework assignments.
+Each homework will be handed out on a Thursday (marked by bullets on the syllabus) and will be due the following week.